Nigerian Man Arrested At Oyarifa In $2.1 Million Drug Bust

 The pills were hidden in a bus allegedly belonging to GUO Transport Company.

-Further reports indicated that the busted drug highlights concerns over smuggling between the two West African countries.
+Further reports indicated that the busted drug highlighted concerns over smuggling between the two West African countries.

 Tramadol is popular with smugglers because of the demand for it.
-This has prompted some interventions against it.
+This has prompted some interventions against the narcotic.

 YEN.com.gh reported that the BBC exposed an Indian pharma company manufacturing highly addictive opioids and exporting them illegally to Ghana.